Augusto Severo International Airport: History

 Before World War II Air France operated a mail service with flying boats and landplanes across the Atlantic from Dakar which routed via Natal.
-Parnamirim was a combination land and marine airport also used by Pan American World Airways and Panair do Brasil flying boats.
+Parnamirim was a combination land and marine aerodrome also used by Pan American World Airways and Panair do Brasil flying boats.
 In 1940 and 1941 the Italian airline L.A.T.I. operated a weekly landplane service from Rome to Rio de Janeiro via Recife (mainly southbound) and Natal (mainly northbound) using Savoia-Marchetti tri-motor landplanes until the aircraft were impounded and the service stopped as a result of the intervention of the British secret services in the Americas around the time of the Attack on Pearl Harbor.

-The airport gained an important role during World War II as a strategic base for aircraft flying between South America and West Africa.
+The aerodrome gained an important role during World War II as a strategic base for aircraft flying between South America and West Africa.
 Particularly between 1943 and 1945, this facility was used jointly by the Brazilian Air Force, United States Army, United States Navy, the Royal Air Force, and commercial airlines.
 The maintenance and security installations were made by the U.S. Army in the South Atlantic (USAFSA).

 On July 21, 1953, within a law prescribing rules for the naming of airports, the name of the facility was officially and exceptionally maintained as Augusto Severo Airport.

 On 31 March 1980, the Ministry of Aeronautics transferred to state-owned airport administrator Infraero the task of managing the airport.
 On the same date major renovations were completed.

-In 2000, the last passenger terminal was built.
+In 2000, a modern passenger terminal was built.
 The terminal was 11,560 m^{2} (124,431 sq.ft.), had four jet bridges, and was capable of handling 1.5 million passengers annually.
-There were 500 parking places.

 On 31 August 2009, Infraero unveiled an ambitious BRL5.3 billion (US$2.8 billion; EUR2.0 billion) investment plan to renovate and upgrade airports of ten cities focusing on the preparations for the 2014 FIFA World Cup, which was going to be held in Brazil.
 On that occasion, it was announced that even though Natal was one of the venue cities, the plan did not include Augusto Severo airport because renovations had been recently completed, and Infraero considered the airport fit to handle the forthcoming increase in traffic.

 However, the capacity of the airport did not meet the demand of passengers, so the brand-new Greater Natal International Airport was built at the nearby town of São Gonçalo do Amarante.

-On 31 May 2014, all domestic flights were moved to the new facility.
+On 31 May 2014, the last domestic flight took-off and domestic operations were moved to the new facility.
 International flights were moved a few days later.
+However, during June 2014 the terminal was still used for operations related to the 2014 FIFA World Cup.

-The facilities of Augusto Severo are now used only by Natal Air Force Base.
+The facilities of Augusto Severo are now used exclusivelly by Natal Air Force Base.

 The following airlines served the airport at the time of closure: Arkefly, Avianca Brasil, Azul Brazilian Airlines, Gol Airlines, TAM Airlines, and TAP Portugal.